A Lefschetz theorem for crystalline representations: Introduction

+We find it very likely that each of conditions (2) and (3) in fact characterizes those integrable connections which are motivic.
+While (2) formally implies (3), we first prove (3) and use it to deduce (2).
+Note that condition (2) in particular guarantees that the integrable connection $(\mathcal{H}_X,\nabla)$ is \emph{globally nilpotent}, i.e., that for all $\mathfrak p\gg 0$, the $p$-curvature is nilpotent on the mod $\mathfrak p$ reduction of $X$.
+The condition of being globally nilpotent conjecturally characterizes irreducible motivic integrable connections.
+We do not know of an alternative proof of the global nilpotence of the integrable connection over $X$.

-We briefly explain the structure of the proof. \begin{enumerate} \item[\textbf{Step 1}]In Section \ref{section:LSZ}, we transform the question into a problem about extending a periodic Higgs-de Rham flow.
+We briefly explain the structure of the proof of \autoref{theorem:main}.
+According \autoref{rmk_HTwt}, we first assume Hodge-Tate weights of $\rho_D$ are all contained in $[0,p-2]$. \begin{enumerate} \item[\textbf{Step 1}]In \autoref{section:LSZ}, we transform the question into a problem about extending a periodic Higgs-de Rham flow.
 The theory of Higgs-de Rham flows has its origins in the seminal work of Ogus-Vologodsky on nonabelian Hodge theory in characteristic $p$ \cite{OgVo07}.
-This theory has recently been enchanced to a $p$-adic theory by Lan-Sheng-Zuo.
+This theory has recently been enhanced to a $p$-adic theory by Lan-Sheng-Zuo.
 According to the theory of Lan-Sheng-Zuo, there is an equivalence between the category of certain crystalline representations (with bounds on the Hodge-Tate weights) and periodic Higgs-de Rham flows.
-Let $\mathrm{HDF}_{\D}$ be the logarithmic Higgs-de Rham flow over $(\D,\mathcal S\cap \D)$ associated to the representation $\rho_D$:
+(Indeed, it is here where our convention that crystalline representations have width $\leq p-2$ is relevant.)
+Denote by $\mathcal{D}$ (resp. $\mathcal{S}$ and $\mathcal{X}$) the $p$-adic formal completion of $D$ (resp. $S$ and $X$) along its special fiber.
+Let $\mathrm{HDF}_{\mathcal{D}}$ be the logarithmic Higgs-de Rham flow over $(\mathcal{D},\mathcal{S}\cap \mathcal{D})$ associated to the representation $\rho_D$:

-Then we need to extend $\mathrm{HDF}_{\D}$ to some periodic Higgs-de Rham flow over $(\X,\mathcal S)$.
+Then we need to extend $\mathrm{HDF}_{\mathcal{D}}$ to some periodic Higgs-de Rham flow over $(\mathcal{X},\mathcal{S})$.